South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

 South Carolina Performance Insights

-- The Gamecocks' +517 scoring differential (outscoring opponents by 39.8 points per game) is a result of scoring 90.8 points per game (fourth in college basketball) while giving up 51.0 per outing (sixth in college basketball).
+- The Gamecocks are outscoring opponents by 39.8 points per game with a +517 scoring differential overall.
+They put up 90.8 points per game (fourth in college basketball) and give up 51 per outing (sixth in college basketball).

-- The Gamecocks are averaging 100.8 points per game this season at home, which is 21.4 more points than they're averaging in road games (79.4).
+- The Gamecocks score 100.8 points per game at home, compared to 79.4 points per game in away games, a difference of 21.4 points per contest.

-- Defensively, South Carolina has been better in home games this year, surrendering 40.0 points per game, compared to 56.6 in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.